kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 The main finding was that programmers shared a strong "disinterest in people".
 Oof, am I really that much of a misanthrope?

-[A Wall Street Journal article][24] the impact this status change had on the epxert women already working in the field:
+[A Wall Street Journal article][24] highlights the impact this status change had on the expert women already working in the field:

 > Memos from the U.K.’s government archives reveal that, in 1959, an unnamed British female computer programmer was given an assignment to train two men.
 >